maximilianh/multiSub/README.md

 sequence to the NCBI Genbank, EBI ENA and GISAID sequence repositories.
 It can also convert between these formats.
 This tool can be used by a "data broker", a single institution that collects sequences from labs and submits them to the sequence databases or it can be used by an individual lab.
-It's early research software, you will probably find bugs, please open a ticket on Github or email maxh@ucsc.edu if that happens, most of them should be easy to fix now.
+It's research software, but several groups use it.
+When you use it for the first time on your own data, you may find find bugs or problems, for non-example data.
+Please open a ticket on Github or email maxh@ucsc.edu if that happens, most of them should be easy to fix now.

 ## Overview